earthly/website/blog/_posts/2020-11-06-dont-be-weird.md

    - design decision
 topic: kubernetes
 funnel: 2
-excerpt: "In this article, Corey Larson, the lead architect at Earthly, shares his insights on making technology choices for their internal platform.
-He emphasizes the importance of not being too "weird" and staying on the beaten path to maximize community support and long-term benefits.
-If you're curious about the trade-offs and considerations involved in technology selection, this casual and informative read is for you."
+excerpt: In this article, Corey Larson, lead architect at Earthly, discusses the importance of not being "weird" when making technology choices for your platform.
+He emphasizes the value of staying on the beaten path and only deviating when there is a strong justification, as it allows for better community support and long-term dividends.
 ---
 _Here at Earthly, we are building an internal platform on AWS using EKS.
 I talked to our lead architect Corey Larson about the decisions and trade offs he is making as he designs our platform._